pgouasmi/aws-saas-boilerplate/README.md

 4. Run `terraform init` and `terraform apply`
 5. Access your WordPress site at the provided URL

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📞 Support

-If you have any questions or need help, please open an issue on GitHub or contact the maintainers directly.
+If you have any questions or need help, please open an issue on GitHub or contact me (pgouasmi) directly.